Sem-Del/EveryoneProject/README.md

-# ***Cool*** Everyone Project
+# A ***cool*** everyone Project

-Welcome to the EveryoneProject if you are invited in this project you can edit this and add random stuff.
-Please dont delete or change the information of others and keep it normal.
+Welcome to the EveryoneProject you can edit this and add random stuff.
+After you have edited or added some stuff you can push the changes and we will look at it and maybe add it to the project.
+We do not care what you do with the project except if it is hate, cursing or anything bad.
+Please dont delete or change the information of others.
+Lets see what we can make!

 ## Contributors: